Ben-Bauer-15/notetaking/notes.md

 ### 12/19/18

 Today I figured out how to send emails via Node.js.
 Turns out that it's very easy.
 Sending texts, however, is not easy unfortunately

+### 12/20/18

+Worked on some multiplayer logic concerning restarting games.
+Also beefed up security for login by disabling submission if fields are no good.